Information Design, Illustration, Prototyping

 As a lot of my information was explanatory in nature, I liked the idea of zooming out and viewing an entire process.
 I carried this over into illustration by representing tiny environments with tiny people.
 The visual zooming out on the world helps to visualize how fast fashion is a global system with geographically concentrated effects.

-As the user has more control over the outcomes and conclusions with a game, I wanted to build something flexible with possibly multiple endings.
+As the user has more control over the outcomes and conclusions with a game, I wanted to build something flexible with multiple possible endings.
+Here, the information is presented in a more staggered fashion because the game is not designed to be consumed/played in one sitting.
+It can be spread out and go into more detail than the ePublication.

 Though there were many elements I could carry over from the ePublication, namely the characters, I still had a lot of fun building extra items and maps for the game.